Quantum geometry of moduli spaces of local systems and representation theory: Basic constructions

-\paragraph{2.
-Flags and decorated flags.} The {\it flag variety} ${\cal B}$ parametrizes Borel subgroups in $\G$.
+\la{2.1.2} The {\it flag variety} ${\cal B}$ parametrizes Borel subgroups in $\G$.
 The group $\G$ acts transitively on ${\cal B}$.
 A choice of a Borel subgroup $\B$ defines an isomorphism ${\cal B} = \G/\B$.
-A pair of flags $(\B_1, \B_2)$ is said to be {\it generic} if it belongs to the unique open $\G$-orbit in ${\cal B}\times {\cal B}$.
+A pair of flags $(\B_1, \B_2)$ is {\it generic} if it belongs to the unique open $\G$-orbit in ${\cal B}\times {\cal B}$.
 Equivalently, $\B_1\cap \B_2$ is a Cartan subgroup of $\G$.
 Assigning to a Borel subgroup $\B$ its unipotent radical $\U$, we get a bijection between Borel subgroups and maximal unipotent subgroups in $\G$.
 The Borel subgroup $\B$ assigned to $\U$ is the normaliser of $\U$.
+Let ${\mathcal A}:=\G/\U$ be the {\it decorated flag variety}, also known as the {\it principal affine space}.
+Let $\A \in {\cal A}$ denote a decorated flag.
+There is a natural projection \be\pi: {\cal A}\lra {\cal B}, 7mm \A \lms \B. \ee The Cartan group ${\rm H}$ acts on ${\cal A}$ on the right.
+The fibers of the map $\pi$ are ${\rm H}$-torsors.
+A pair $(\A_1, \A_2)$ of decorated flags is said to be {\it generic} if its underlying pair of flags $(\B_1, \B_2)$ is generic.